Long-time behavior of the Stokes-transport system in a channel: Proof of Lemma 3.2

-Performing integrations by parts and assuming that $w_1'(0)=0$, we obtain
+Performing integrations by parts and assuming that $\p_Z w_1(0)=0$, we obtain

-We choose $w_2$ so that $\p_Z^3 w_2>0$, so that the last term has a positive sign.
-However, for $Z\gg 1$, $w_1 - Z w_1'<0$, and therefore we add another term to the energy.
-More precisely, we now mutliply \eqref{ODE} by $- Z^{-1}((\Psi/Z)' w_2)'$, with a weight $w_2$ which vanishes identically in a neighborhood of zero.
+We shall choose $w_1$ so that $\p_Z^3 w_1\geq 0$, so that the last term has a positive sign.
+However, for $Z\gg 1$, $w_1 - Z \p_Zw_1<0$, and therefore we need to add another term to the energy.
+More precisely, we now multiply \eqref{ODE} by $- Z^{-1}\p_Z(\p_Z \Phi w_2)$, with a weight $w_2$ which vanishes identically in a neighborhood of zero.
 We obtain